KAMILA's BOOK has been re-edited .. NEW VERSION can be previewed and bought here (available in E-Book form also) : www.blurb.com/b/4664202-kamila…

 Needless to say, all my models without exception are above 18 years old and have signed appropriate "release forms".
 Any messages to this end are a waste of everybody's time, mine in particular.
 Please stop fantasizing in this respect.

 As for their "weight", another frequent aberration in the comments, all the models in my portfolio (other than one that has a metabolic disorder and deplores people being so ill mannered as to mention it), have a perfectly normal BMI (Body Mass Index).
 This is a measureable unit that responds to certain medical criteria and has nothing to do with people's opinion on the matter.
 Sometimes the models may seem a little too "perfect" which appears to irritate some people.
-But this is photography, we idealize the world.
+But this is photography and we tend to idealize the world.

 Not related to Photography: